zhangsonghan00/DyRCA/readme.md

-# DyRCA: Dynamic-Aware Framework for Root Cause Analysis in Microservice Systems
+# DyRCA: A Dynamic-Aware Framework for Root Cause Analysis in Microservice Systems

-This repository provides supplemental material (including source code and data) for the paper **"DyRCA, a dynamic-aware framework for root cause analysis in microservice systems"**.
+This repository provides supplemental material (including source code and data) for the paper **"DyRCA: A Dynamic-Aware Framework for Root Cause Analysis in Microservice Systems"**.
 Follow the steps below to replicate the experimental results presented in the paper.

 ## 1. Environment Setup